legosandorigami/opentelemetry-tutorial/python/lesson03/README.md

 ```
 $ python -m lesson03.exercise.hello Bryan
-Initializing Jaeger Tracer with UDP reporter
-Using sampler ConstSampler(True)
-opentracing.tracer initialized to <jaeger_client.tracer.Tracer object at 0x1065eae90>[app_name=hello-world]
-Starting new HTTP connection (1): localhost
-http://localhost:8081 "GET /format?helloTo=Bryan HTTP/1.1" 200 13
-Reporting span 54a7216ce30dc55f:7da1880708474f6b:54a7216ce30dc55f:1 hello-world.format
-Starting new HTTP connection (1): localhost
-http://localhost:8082 "GET /publish?helloStr=Hello%2C+Bryan%21 HTTP/1.1" 200 9
-Reporting span 54a7216ce30dc55f:e1f600c35cf37186:54a7216ce30dc55f:1 hello-world.println
-Reporting span 54a7216ce30dc55f:54a7216ce30dc55f:0:1 hello-world.say-hello
+SpanContext(trace_id=0x8993d6ee03c04f6c2ffa4a306c617745, span_id=0xfa46b40e24df5ddd, trace_flags=0x01, trace_state=[], is_remote=False)
+SpanContext(trace_id=0x8993d6ee03c04f6c2ffa4a306c617745, span_id=0x1312413b94ceb08a, trace_flags=0x01, trace_state=[], is_remote=False)
+SpanContext(trace_id=0x8993d6ee03c04f6c2ffa4a306c617745, span_id=0x3a272d14414b1069, trace_flags=0x01, trace_state=[], is_remote=False)
 ```

 We will see the `publisher` printing the line `"Hello, Bryan!"`.

 ### Inter-Process Context Propagation

 Since the only change we made in the `hello.py` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
 But now we have two more microservices participating in the transaction and we want to see them in the trace as well.
 In order to continue the trace over the process boundaries and RPC calls, we need a way to propagate the span context over the wire.
-The OpenTracing API provides two functions in the Tracer interface to do that, `inject(spanContext, format, carrier)` and `extract(format, carrier)`.
+The OpenTelemetry API provides two functions in the `Tracer` interface to do that: `inject(carrier)` and `extract(carrier)`.

-The `format` parameter refers to one of the three standard encodings the OpenTracing API defines:
+The `carrier` parameter refers to the data structure used to carry the context across process boundaries.
+OpenTelemetry supports several formats for propagation, including:
-  * `TEXT_MAP` where span context is encoded as a collection of string key-value pairs,
+* `TextMapPropagator`, where the span context is encoded as a collection of string key-value pairs
-  * `BINARY` where span context is encoded as an opaque byte array,
-  * `HTTP_HEADERS`, which is similar to `TEXT_MAP` except that the keys must be safe to be used as HTTP headers.

-The `carrier` is an abstraction over the underlying RPC framework.
-For example, a carrier for `TEXT_MAP` format is a dictionary, while a carrier for Binary format is `bytearray`.
+* `TraceContextTextMapPropagator`, based on the W3C Trace Context standard, which handles the propagation of both traces and baggage(We will learn about this propagator in the next lesson [Baggage](../lesson04)) by encoding context using standardized HTTP headers.

+When using the `inject` method, you provide a Python dictionary as the `carrier`.
+However, `TraceContextTextMapPropagator` directly interacts with HTTP headers (e.g., `request.headers`).
+If using a Python dictionary for the `extract` method, ensure it includes a `get` function to correctly extract the items from the dictionary.

-The tracing instrumentation uses `inject` and `extract` to pass the span context through the RPC calls.
+Tracing instrumentation uses `inject` and `extract` to pass the span context through the RPC calls.

 ### Instrumenting the Client